PhD, MA, University of Victoria

 Van Vliet, J. & Hudson Breen, R. (2018, June).
 Counselling Psychology Careers in Academia: What Attracts the Next Generation?
 International Congress of Applied Psychology, Montreal, PQ.

+This course is a continuation of EDPY 533.
 Restricted to students enrolled in the Counselling Psychology program.
-Prerequisite: EDPY 533.Winter Term 2021
+Prerequisite: EDPY 533.Winter Term 2022

 This course is designed to develop an understanding of group theory and process and to acquire skills needed in leading a counselling group.
 Prerequisites or corequisites: EDPY 533 and 534 or consent of Department.Fall Term 2021